arsenvlad/azure-load-testing-aks-example/README.md

 ## Load Test

-The GitHub Actions workflow [azure-run-loadtest](../../actions/workflows/azure-run-loadtest.yml) runs the netty_hello_test on schedule every 15 minutes.
+The GitHub Actions workflow [azure-run-loadtest](../../actions/workflows/azure-run-loadtest.yml) runs the netty_hello_test on schedule every X minutes.
 The workflow can also be invoked manually.